carogaltier/medscheduler/docs/api-reference/slots_table.md

 ---

-## Next steps
+### Next steps

-- {doc}`appointments_table` – explains how booked appointments are created and linked to slots.
+- {doc}`patients_table` — presents the registry of simulated individuals who occupy the generated slots.
-- {doc}`patients_table` – details the demographic population associated with appointments.
+- {doc}`custom_columns` — shows how to extend patient records with additional synthetic attributes.